 Marmite enjoyed a growing reputation as a health product, and it was added to soldiers’ rations during the First World War as a Vitamin B1 deficiency preventative.

 Following the death of the company’s first chairman, Marmite was acquired by Bovril in 1924.

-The Burton factory relocated to Wellington Road, Burton, in 1952.
+The Burton factory relocated to nearby Wellington Road from 1952.

 The Vauxhall factory was closed in 1967.

 Unilever, the Anglo-Dutch consumer goods company, acquired Marmite in 2000.

-As of 2015, the Burton factory produces 25 million jars of Marmite every year.
+The Burton factory produced 25 million jars of Marmite every year as of 2015.
 Around 15 percent of the total is exported, mostly to former British colonies.
 Sri Lanka is a major market, where it is mixed into porridge.

 A mixture of ale and lager yeasts are used to create Marmite.
 Much of the yeast is still sourced from the MolsonCoors (formerly Bass) and Marston’s breweries in Burton.
 The automated factory employs around 60 people.
 Marmite is matured for seven days before distribution.